yaroslav-korotaev/hurp/README.md

 Basically, async module is a class that can be initialized and destroyed asynchronously, e.g. with `async init()` and `async destroy()` methods.
 Modules can be hierarchically composed.
 This framework just implements this ideas.

-It comes to help when you want to use simple manual dependency injection via constructor in application composed from a set of independed modules, some of which are requires to be asynchronously initialized.
+It comes to help when you want to use simple manual dependency injection via constructor in application composed from a set of independent modules, some of which are requires to be asynchronously initialized.

+Written in TypeScript, so typings are fully supported.

 ## Installation